njustesen/botbowl/docs/bots-ii.md

 ## 3. Safe blocks

-If we can't score, we might just execute a few safe blocks.
-The code below will first find the safest block in terms of not knocking down the attacker.
-Additionally, it will not select a block where there is a chance of loosing the ball (if we have possession of the ball).
-If the safest block has more than 94% chance of staying upright and no chance of loosing the ball, then we will perform the block immediately.
+If we can't score, we might just make a few safe blocks.
+The code below will first find the safest block in terms of avoiding an attacker down result.
+Additionally, it will not select a block where there is a chance of loosing the ball if we have possession of the ball.
+If for the safest block we have more than 94% chance of staying upright and there is no risk of loosing the ball, then we will perform the block immediately.

 ```python